oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

 ### Downloads

 Stuck or Missed out on completing the previous labs?
 Don’t worry!
 You can download the application from **[here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/apex-23-2-object-storage-files/hol3-lab2.sql)** and import it into your workspace.
 To run the app, please run the steps described in the following workshops:

 1. **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)**

 2. **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)**

 ## Task 1: Add Interactive Grid to Demo Projects Application

 You create an interactive grid on the **DEMO_PROJECTS** table in this lab.
 You already created the **Demo Projects** application in **Workshop 3: Use SQL Workshop**.
 Now, you create an **Interactive Grid** in the **Demo Projects** application.

-1. On the Workspace home page, click the App Builder icon.
-Select **Demo Projects** Application.
+1. On the Workspace home page, click the App Builder icon and select **Demo Projects** application.

     ![App Builder](./images/select-demo-projects-app1.png " ")